County Louth: Louth Dáil constituency

 For elections to Dáil Éireann, Louth is represented by the five-seat Dáil constituency of Louth which takes all in the county of Louth, and in County Meath, the electoral divisions of Julianstown and part of St. Mary's.

 The Report on Dáil and European Parliament Constituencies 2007 outlined:

 by extending the constituency southwards from, and in the environs of, Drogheda and taking in electoral divisions which have extensive linkages with the town.
 This will allow the inclusion of the town of Drogheda and hinterland areas in a single constituency.

 This brought the areas of the Greater Drogheda area in County Meath and their combined population of 20,375 into a single constituency.

-At the 2020 general election, the constituency elected two Sinn Féin TDs (nationalist and left-wing), one Fine Gael TD (centre-right), one Labour Party TD (centre-left) and an Independent TD (formerly Fine Gael).
+At the 2024 general election, the constituency elected two Sinn Féin TDs (nationalist and left-wing), one Labour Party TD (centre-left), one Fine Gael TD (centre-right), and a Fianna Fáil TD (centre-right).